Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

-Valentine McClure was born about 1837, in Arkansas, possibly in Searcy County.
+Valentine M. McClure was born about 1837, in Arkansas, possibly in Searcy County.
 He was the son of Stephen McClure and Sarah Smith.
 He was the first of their children to be born in Arkansas.
 We believe Stephen had a younger brother named Valentine, and that Stephen named his son after his brother.
+We believe Valentine and his sister Melissa were twins.

 Valentine married Mary Elen Scarlett on June 12, 1856, probably in Van Buren County, Arkansas.
 Mary Elen Scarlett was born February 16, 1837, in Indiana.
 She was the daughter of James Madison Scarlett and Abigail Chance.
 James Scarlett was a Methodist Protestant minister who performed marriage ceremonies for several of Stephen McClure's children.

-Valentine purchased an additional 40 acres of land on May 1, 1860 in Section 29, Township 9 N, Range 11 W, in Van Buren County.
+Valentine acquired an additional 40 acres of land on May 1, 1860 in Section 29, Township 9 N, Range 11 W, in Van Buren County.

 The 1860 Van Buren County census shows Valentine and Mary living in Cadron Township.
+Their ten month old daughter appears on the census with them.
+The census shows Valentine owned real property valued at $1000 and personal property valued at $93.
 Valentine is listed as a farmer.
-The census lists their ten month old daughter.
-The census shows Valentine owned real property valued at $1000 and personal property valued at $93.

 On March 3, 1862, Valentine enlisted in the 31st Arkansas Confederate Infantry, Co.
 F, in Van Buren County.
 His enlistment was for a period of one year.
 Valentine entered service as a private and was soon made a teamster, handling the mules that pulled the cannons and the supply wagons.
 The 31st Infantry was sent to Tennessee.
 Valentine died in service on August 28, 1862, only six months after enlisting.